igorkasyanchuk/rails_time_travel/README.md

 ## Limitations

-This approach has all limitation which timecop has.
+- this approach has all limitation which timecop has.
 In addition it won't work on your background jobs or SQL's with `NOW()`, because this gem doesn't change system time and background job is a separate process.
+- selected datetime is static, it means that value is freezed, if you need to change it you need to reset or adjust it with buttons

 ## Contributing